APC-SoCIT/APC_2025_2026_T1_SS231_G07-DDC-Management-System/docs/MSYADD1/01 Analysis and design documents/012 Fully dressed Use Cases/readme.md

 The system receives the update and writes the changes to the (Patient Records) data store.

 The system sends a "Modification Acknowledgment" to the user.

+UC-11: Staff Record Retrieval
+Author: Airo Ravinera Priority: High

+Purpose
+To allow authorized staff (Owner, Dentist, or Receptionist) to query and retrieve a list of patient records or a specific patient's full record from the system.

+Actors
+User (Owner, Dentist, Receptionist)

+Requirement Traceability
+BR-25: Owner, Dentist, and Receptionist must be able to view a patient's medical records and tooth chart.

+BR-27: All users must be able to view patient records.

+Preconditions
+The user (Owner, Dentist, or Receptionist) is logged into the system.

+The user has the necessary permissions to access patient records.

+Postconditions
+The system displays the requested patient record data (as a list or a full view) to the user.

+Basic Flow
+The staff user submits a "View Record Request" (e.g., by searching for a patient or selecting "View All").

+The system receives the request.

+The system queries the (Patient Records) data store.

+The system receives the record data.

+The system displays the "Record/Patient List View" to the user.